IBM-Design/design-website/src/content/impact/abd/abd.md

 <column md="5" lg="8">

 <p size="lg">IBM Design will be featured in the upcoming season of America by Design, a syndicated TV series about innovation and design excellence which airs on local CBS affiliates in 10 major markets in the US beginning Saturday, June 12.
-IBM design executives Shani Sandy, Design Director for IBM Z, and Nigel Prentice, Design Director for Digital Growth & Commerce will serve as on-screen presenters and judges throughout the season, and our <a href="https://www.ibm.com/design/racial-equity-in-design" target="_blank">Racial Equity in Design initiative</a> will be spotlighted with a feature story in the final episode of the season on July 17.</p>
+IBM design executives Shani Sandy, Design Director for IBM Z, and Nigel Prentice, Design Director for Digital Growth & Commerce will serve as on-screen presenters and judges throughout the season.</p>
 <p size="lg">Additionally IBM will be the presenting sponsor of the Empower Award, recognizing designers and teams that create diverse and inclusive experiences and outcomes.</p>
 <p size="lg"><a href="https://www.bydesignchannel.com/americabydesign/home" target="_blank">Check your local TV listings for broadcast times and stations.</a> The episodes will be available online shortly after broadcast.<br />
 (Note that in Austin, America by Design will broadcast on KVUE, the ABC affiliate)</p>